G8TIC/radar/TELEMETRY.md

 # System telemetry

 In addition to the ADS-B traffic we also send some telemetry about the operation of the platform and performance of our software periodically.

-We do this to understand how our software is performing in order to detect bugs or unwanted behavious that we need to fix.
+We do this to understand how our software is performing in order to detect bugs or unwanted behaviour that we need to fix.

 ## What we send

 We send the following information:

+### Time stamps
-### Start time and current time

-So we can work out how long the feeder has been running.
+Start time and current time so we can work out how long the feeder has been running.

 ### UTS name strings

-The Posix UTS name strings as returned by teh `uname` command.
+The Posix UTS name strings as returned by the `uname` command - this includes the Linux kernel version info, machine architecture, etc.

 ### Processor details